Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 Homemade Christmas CardsThis is where the fun begins because you can make anything and you can have a party while doing it!
 Turn on some Christmas music, pop some popcorn, and have some fun being creative.

-I did several myself (to the left) but my kids made many on their own (below).
 I cut out pieces from construction paper, glued them to the cards, added glitter for embellishment, and let everything dry.
 My kids did the same but they also drew on some with crayons.

 For the glitter embellishments, I just used a bit of glue then poured on the glitter, dumping any excess onto a paper plate.
 You’ll notice that the wreaths are fairly heavy with the glitter, but they turned out great!

-A side note on glitter, it is just glitter.
+A side note on glitter… it is just glitter.
 Yes, some are better than others but it isn’t going to hurt to have a bit of glitter around.
 I know many parents hate glitter… to the point their kids have never used it before, and I get it, but it’s just glitter.
-Once my kids dumped a 5-6 inch tall bottle of glitter in their classroom and yes, I was seeing a glitter fleck here and there for months, but it is a funny story the kids and I laugh at and honestly… no harm was done.
+Once my kids dumped a 5-6 inch tall bottle of glitter in their classroom and yes, I was seeing a glitter fleck here and there for months, but it is a funny story the kids and I laugh at and honestly no harm was done.

 handmade christmas